 We welcome fall because it invites us to get cozy: warm spices, sweaters, cooler mornings and evenings, and a season full of holidays.
-But September is also full of transitions, with back-to-school season leading the charge.
 This year, I’m trying to welcome fall without the frenzy, and I am starting in my kitchen.
 Here are the quick and easy fall recipes we’ll be leaning on this season.
 They’re all simple, comforting, and kid-friendly.

 Ten Quick & Easy Fall Recipes

 These muffins are great for a quick breakfast or school lunch.
 For this Fall recipe, I like to cook the pumpkin and cinnamon in a pan on the stove for about 10 minutes to take some of the moisture and raw flavor out.
 Just be sure to let it cool before you mix up your batter!